-The Tennessee Center for the Treatment and Study of Dyslexia will host “Cut the Red Tape and Meet the Needs of Students with Dyslexia,” a symposium for parents and educators, from 8:30 a.m. to 3:30 p.m.
-Friday, Oct.
+The Tennessee Center for the Study and Treatment of Dyslexia will host “Cut the Red Tape and Meet the Needs of Students with Dyslexia,” a symposium for parents and educators, Friday, Oct.
 14, in the McWherter Learning Resources Center.
 The event is full, but future events are being planned.

 Odegard said students, teachers and parents need to know about the new Tennessee dyslexia law, which went into effect this year.

 “As of right now, schools should be providing dyslexia-specific interventions to students who have characteristics of dyslexia, and schools are needing to make sure that their practices are aligned to find those characteristics so that they have the pieces in place to do that,” said Odegard.

 The center’s website, www.mtsu.edu/dyslexia, explains the condition this way: